 Certain of our Mortgage Services businesses are impacted by seasonality.
 REO sales and lawn maintenance services within the asset management services business are generally lowest during the fall and winter months and highest during the spring and summer months.

 Cost of Revenue and Gross Profit

-Cost of revenue consists of the following for the three months ended March 31:
+Cost of revenue consists of the following: